Times have been tough for a lot of people.

 If you have save up money for your kids college, you may be better served tapping your 529 College Savings Plan first.
 Why?
 While earnings are subject to tax and penalty, you can withdraw your contributions penalty free.
 Even if there are earnings in the account, they may be minimal compared to the penalties you would pay for your 401k hardship withdrawal.

-Another option might be getting a loan.
+Another option might be get a personal loan.
 You might be able to borrow or refinance your mortgage that could save you money.
 You might want to also consider applying for an unsecured consumer loan.
 Use GoBankingRates.com to get matched up with a good lender and see what your interest might be.
 Take those rates and compare that figure with your penalty for the hardship withdrawal.

 Lastly, peer to peer lending sites have become increasing popular nowadays.
 With these programs, you apply for a loan just like you would through a bank, but instead of a financial institution lending you the money, peers or other individuals loan you the money.
 One of the more popular peer to peer lending sites is Lending Club.